-We are a Delaware limited partnership formed by DCP Midstream, LLC to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
-We are currently engaged in the business of gathering, compressing, treating, processing, transporting, storing and selling natural gas; transporting, storing and selling propane in wholesale markets; and producing, fractionating, transporting, storing and selling natural gas liquids, or NGLs, and condensate.
-Supported by our relationship with DCP Midstream, LLC and its parents, Spectra Energy Corp and ConocoPhillips, we have a management team dedicated to executing our growth strategy by acquiring and constructing additional assets.
+We are a Delaware limited partnership formed in August 2005 by DCP Midstream, LLC to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
+We are currently engaged in the business of gathering, compressing, treating, processing, transporting, storing and selling natural gas; producing, fractionating, transporting, storing and selling natural gas liquids, or NGLs, and condensate; and transporting, storing and selling propane in wholesale markets.
+Supported by our relationship with DCP Midstream, LLC and its parents, Spectra Energy Corp. and Phillips 66, we have a management team dedicated to executing our growth strategy by acquiring and constructing additional assets.

-Our operations are organized into three business segments, Natural Gas Services, Wholesale Propane Logistics and NGL Logistics.
+Our operations are organized into three business segments, Natural Gas Services, NGL Logistics and Wholesale Propane Logistics.
 A map representing the geographic location and type of our assets for all segments is set forth below.
 Additional maps detailing the individual assets can be found on our website at www.dcppartners.com.
 Our website and the information contained on that site, or connected to that site, are not incorporated by reference into this prospectus.
-For more information on our segments, see "Business - Our Operating Segments" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2010.
+For more information on our segments, see "Business-Our Operating Segments" in our most recently filed Annual Report on Form 10-K.